sarveshjain2002/Core_Java_Handson/README.md

 # Core_Java_Handson
-Here basically I have divided my handon practice in four parts.
+Here basically I have divided my handon practice in four parts where as
-Where as

 Part 1:
 1.Contain the Control Flow Statements